“Remember, every ‘mistake’ your customer makes, it’s not because they’re stupid. It’s because your website sucks” - Peep Laja, Founder of ConversionXL

 Thus, differentiating you from other online stores.

-A few pointers in establishing your brand...
+A few pointers for establishing your brand...

 - Know what your value proposition is.
 A value proposition is a statement that tells why customers should choose your product or service.
 So make sure to craft a value proposition that highlights what makes you different from your other general merchandise site.
-And what can customers benefit from you.
+And what can customers benefit from you?

 - Utilize fonts and colors that reflect the message you want to convey.
 Your font and color choices can give your customers a powerful insight into your brand.
 Choosing the color and fonts is one of the key factors in giving your brand recognition.
 At the same time, this can make the right first impression for your target customers.